Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Compatible and tame almost complex structures

+The key property of a tame almost complex structure on a symplectic manifold is that every complex line in a tangent space is also a symplectic subspace, hence every embedded $J$-holomorphic curve parametrizes a symplectic submanifold.
 At the beginning of Chapter~\ref{chapter:intro}, we showed that holomorphic curves in the standard $\CC^n$ have the important property that the area they trace out can be computed by integrating the standard symplectic structure.
 It is precisely this relation between symplectic structures and tame almost complex structures that makes the compactness theory of $J$-holomorphic curves possible.
-The computation generalizes as follows: assume $J \in \jJ^\tau(M,\omega)$ and let $g_J$ be the Riemannian metric defined in \eqref{eqn:gJ}.
+The original computation generalizes as follows: assume $(M,\omega)$ is a symplectic manifold, $J \in \jJ^\tau(M,\omega)$, and let $g_J$ be the Riemannian metric defined in \eqref{eqn:gJ}.
 If $u : (\Sigma,j) \to (M,J)$ is a $J$-holomorphic curve and we choose holomorphic local coordinates $(s,t)$ on a subset of $\Sigma$, then $\p_t u = J \p_s u$ implies that with respect to the metric $g_J$, $\p_s u$ and $\p_t u$ are orthogonal vectors of the same length.
 Thus the geometric area of the parallelogram spanned by these two vectors is simply

 hence